ramblingsofadev/docs/sessions.md

 };
 $handler = new DriverSessionHandler($driver, $encrypter);
 ```

+> **Note:** Aphiria does not provide native support for encryption.
+You must use another library to encrypt and decrypt data.

 Now, all your session data will be encrypted before being written and decrypted after being read.